shilad/wp-semantic-similarity/README.md

   `./bin/make_gold.sh`

   This should take about a minute, and it writes a combined gold standard dataset from a variety of sources to dat/gold/combined.tab.txt.
+* Create the concept mapper index, which is used to map phrases to Wikipedia articles.
+Download dictionary.bz2 from http://www-nlp.stanford.edu/pubs/crosswikis-data.tar.bz2/dictionary.bz2, then run:

+  `./bin/make-concept-index.sh path/to/dictionary.bz2 path/to/index/output-directory jvm_MBs`